anazariz/teampsd/resources/design/SQL_and_R/readme.md

 ## hypothesis

-**MTL data consumers can use RStudio as a viable IDE (Integrated Development Environment) to interact with MTL DATA.**
+**MTL data consumers can use RStudio as a viable IDE (Integrated Development Environment) for interacting with MTL DATA.**

  1. Integrates seemliness with the R language and the R interpreter
  2. The R is an Object Oriented scripting language used predominantly by the scientific community for its robust statistical packages and visualization